 Please contact Data Services if you have any questions that are not addressed in this guide.

 Current WU students, faculty, and staff may access Streetmap Premium (SMP) on our Research Studio systems.
 The data product is licensed on those systems for mapping and network analysis.
-See this page for details and connection instructions.
+See the Research Studio Guide for details and connection instructions.

-Those who wish to use SMP to perform geocoding, or users who need to download and install this product for local processing can request access and licensing by completing this form.
+Those who wish to use SMP to perform geocoding, or users who need to download and install this product for local processing can request access and licensing by completing the Streetmap Premium Request Form.
 Once the request is submitted, you will receive a link to the download folder and instructions on how to install and activate the dataset.
 Data Services staff will enable access to geocoding functions (if necessary) and you will receive notiuce when that is completed.

 Given the finite number of 'seats' included in our license agreement, access to SMP must be requested and availability may be time limited.